risk-first/website/menagerie/Process-Risk.md

 ![Person B doing A for company C](images/kite9/process-risk-1.png)

-1. Person `B` in a company starts producing `A`,  This is really useful!
+1. Person `B` in a company starts producing `A` _as a service to others_.
+This is really useful!
 It makes the the lives of clients in `C` much easier as they have an easier path to `A` than before.  `B` gets busy keeping `C` happy.
 No one cares.
 But then, `B` goes on holiday.  `A` doesn't get done, and people now care:  the [Dependency Risk](Dependency-Risk) is suddenly apparent.

 ![Team T is created to do A for Company C](images/kite9/process-risk-2.png)